R is a statistical programming tool that’s uniquely equipped to handle data, and lots of it.

 R is a popular programming language, especially in certain fields such as data science, academic research, and statistics.

-At the time of writing (March 2022), R held 11th place on the TIOBE Index, and in August 2020, R was at 8th place.
+In October 2023, R held 17th place on the TIOBE Index, and in August 2020, R was in 8th place.
 Updated monthly, the TIOBE Index is a good indicator of a programming language’s popularity.

-There are 50 languages listed in the index, and more than 8000 other programming languages in known existence, so it’s safe to say that R is popular!
+There are 50 languages listed in the index and more than 8000 other programming languages, so it’s safe to say that R is popular!

 In May 2020, R briefly lost its top-twenty spot in the TIOBE Index, leading many to speculate that the language’s jump from academic research to commercial use was quickly supplanted by Python.
 However, this lull in popularity didn’t last long and as TechRepublic reported, by July of the same year, R was in the top ten.